How to Get Free Flights with Canadian Credit Cards Today!

 Be Conscious of Annual Fees, But Don’t Obsess

-Try to find a welcome bonus offer that waives the first year annual fee (at the top of the list).
-In the least, the sign-up bonus should be worth more than the annual fee.
-Regardless, switching from your current credit card that has an annual fee, to another credit card that has an annual fee but also provides a welcome bonus, will earn you an extra free flight you would not otherwise if you stayed with your old card.
-In other words, switching pays, with or without an annual fee.
+Try to find a welcome bonus offer that waives or rebates the first year annual fee.
+If you’ve exhausted those options, a new card’s sign-up bonus should at least be worth substantially more than the annual fee.
+Regardless, switching from your current credit card that has an annual fee, to another credit card that has an annual fee but also provides a welcome bonus, will earn you an extra free flight you would not otherwise have if you’d stayed with your old card.
+In other words, switching often pays, with or without an annual fee.

 Minimum Spend Requirements